frictionlessdata/datapackage/security/README.md

 - local file system references.
 Those follow POSIX naming conventions and have to be relative to the Package Descriptor file ("datapackage.json").
 Absolute paths are disallowed as they would open data exfiltration attacks.
 They would also be rarely useful, considering you typically cannot know the file system layout of the user's computer
-- URLs as pointers to remote Resoures.
+- URLs as pointers to remote Resources.
 They are intended to load datasets from sites like statistic's offices as the basis of Data Packages.
 Only HTTP/HTTPS URLs are allowed, library maintainers have to filter out others like file-URLs

 Both formats can open security holes that can be used to attack the user's computer and/or network.
 It is therefore